Contemporary South African Artist

 2020 1-54 Contemporary African Art Fair, Berman Contemporary and Christie’s, Online, London

-2018 Investec International Cape Town Art Fair, The Project Space, curated by Asha Waja, Cape Town
+2018 Investec Cape Town Art Fair, The Project Space, Cape Town.

-2018 Grant received for the solo project from The African Arts Trust as part of the Assemblage Exhibition Programme.
+2018 Grant received from The African Arts Trust as part of the Assemblage Exhibition Programme

 2017 Thami Mnyele Fine Art Awards, top 100, Coen Scholtz Recreation Centre, Kempton Park

-2017 Sasol New Signatures, finalist, mentioning in catalogue, Pretoria Art Museum, Pretoria
+2017 Sasol New Signatures, finalist, mentioned in catalogue, Pretoria Art Museum, Pretoria

-2019 Countering Artybollocks – an exhibition curated by Bland&Boring, written by Tracy Murinik, Art Africa, June 2019
+2019 Art Africa, Countering Artybollocks – an exhibition curated by Bland&Boring, written by Tracy Murinik

-2018 South African Art Scene: Artist using printmaking to explore Johannesburg’s architectural history, interview by Yolisa Njamela, CGTN Africa
+2018 South African Art Scene: Artist using printmaking to explore Johannesburg’s architectural history, CGTN Africa

-2018 Khuluma Magazine (Kuluhla’s in-flight magazine), Jozi’s Lost Pockets, written by Trevor Crighton, October 2018
+2018 Khuluma Magazine, Jozi’s Lost Pockets, written by Trevor Crighton

-2018 Prestige Digital Magazine, Jo’burg’s Rebirth Documented as Art, written by Trevor Crighton, August 2018
+2018 Prestige Digital Magazine, Jo’burg’s Rebirth Documented as Art, written by Trevor Crighton

-2016 SA Art Times, University of Pretoria Graduate Exhibition, December 2016
+2016 SA Art Times, University of Pretoria Graduate Exhibition

-2019 Southern African Foundation for Contemporary Art (SAFFCA), one-month residency at Entabeni Farm, Knysna
+2019 Southern African Foundation for Contemporary Art (SAFFCA), Residency at Entabeni Farm, Knysna

 2018 Recipient of the Young Female Residency Award with The Project Space, founded by Benon Lutaaya